Madeline Island School of the Arts

 - Extra food and/or necessities you may require (coffee, hot chocolate, and teas will be provided during the workshop)

 - You will not need your computer during the shooting portion, but I recommend all participants bring a laptop to the post processing tutorial with a copy of Bridge, Photoshop, & After Effects installed.
-You can install a 30 day trial for Photoshop/Bridge & 7 day trial for After Effects from Adobe.
-Click HERE for more details.
+You can install a 7 day trial for all the programs by visiting HERE.

 How to Register